 - ShareASale – Offers a variety of affiliate programs with services including blogging tools, photobooks through companies like Mixbook, and fun products like Zazzle.

-- Awin.com – Home to Etsy, a variety of hotel and travel sites, and stationary companies.
+- Awin.com – Home to Etsy, a variety of hotel and travel sites, and stationery companies.

 - Skimlinks – An easy way to monetize links without applying for individual programs.
 Skimlinks converts links from participating companies such as booking.com or tripadvisor.com to immediate affiliate links.